Complete the fieldwork requirements for A level students within physical and human environments.

 Primary Data Collection

-Students will spend the day in their chosen location collecting the data they require, they may work individually or in groups, supervised by FSC and school staff.
+Students will spend the day in their chosen location collecting the data they require, they may work individually or in groups, supervised by our tutors and school staff.

 Primary Data Collation

 During this evening session students will ensure that they have a personal set of the data required for their project, to ensure that they can move on the presentation stage of the investigation independently.
 Supporting ICT and GIS packages will be available for students to use if needed.

 During this session, students will work independently on the next aspect of their research project.
 Some students will want to continue with some secondary or primary research, while others may want to start to present their data.
 FIeld Studies Council staff will provide technical support on the research databases, GIS and ICT that students may need to use.

 A final farewell from our staff as the students depart at midday